marhel/komp/README.md

 The played notes are normalized into a single octave,  and de-duplicated - so it does not matter if you play C-E-G-Bb-D, or C-D-E-G-Bb, or even C-D-E-G-Bb-C, all will be recognized as a C7(9).
 As a simpler example of deduplication, C-E-G-C will be recognized as a C Major chord as the second C is ignored.

-Examples and explanations are in the C key, but the chord recognition handles chords in any key, including all possible inversions (changing the fingering of the chord which means playing some notes in an octave above or below, often for practial porposes during a chord progression).
-So for example C-F-A will be unambigously recognized as a F major chord, even though the third note in the chord was voiced an octave lower then the uninverted F major of F-A-C.
+Examples and explanations are in the C key, but the chord recognition handles chords in any key, including all possible inversions (changing the fingering of the chord by playing some notes in an octave above or below, often for practical purposes during a chord progression).
+So for example C-F-A will be unambiguously recognized as a F major chord, even though the third note in the chord was voiced an octave lower then the uninverted F major of F-A-C.

 These are the recognized chords, and their names, and (uninverted) fingerings: